-Semi open-plan bathrooms are decked with modern white suites - twin sinks rest on granite surfaces and a large bathtub is flanked by a wet-room and separate WC – each with one glass wall.
+Semi open-plan bathrooms are decked with modern white suites.
+Twin sinks rest on granite surfaces and a large bathtub is flanked by a wet-room and separate WC – each with one glass wall.
 There is a huge wooden wardrobe with plenty of hanging and shelf space, an electronic safe and a hairdryer.
 The full complement of toiletries is provided including shampoo, conditioner, shower gel, soap, body lotion and vanity kit.

-In front of La Reserve is the narrow sandy beach of Anse La Cour.
+In front of La Réserve is the narrow sandy beach of Anse La Cour.
 Although not technically private (none of the beaches in the Seychelles are), it can only be reached through the hotel or from the sea, so hotel residents have it pretty much to themselves.
-Sunbeds are spread out along the beach and around the absolutely huge pool, which has shallow areas that are great for children, and which we thought was one of the nicest pools on Praslin.
+Sunbeds are spread out along the beach and around the absolutely huge pool, which has shallow areas that are great for children, and which we think of as one of the nicest pools on Praslin.
 The sheltered bay itself is calm for most of the time, and thus very good for swimming.
 Note that the beach disappears at high tide but there are lots of other lovely beaches a short drive away – though you'll need a car to get to these.

 As with all the beaches on Praslin, at certain times of the year the current brings some seaweed onto the beach.
-At La Réserve the winds that blow between November and April mean the beaches here may be affected, but they have beach cleaners who clear the seaweed each day.
+At La Réserve the winds between November and April mean the beaches here may be affected, but they have beach cleaners who clear the seaweed each day.

-La Reserve runs a number of guided excursions, some complimentary.
+La Réserve runs a number of guided excursions, some complimentary.
 These include sunset cruises, snorkelling trips to St Pierre and Curieuse, and day trips to Vallée de Mai and La Digue.
 The resort is in the Curieuse Marine Park, which you can explore by borrowing kayaks or snorkelling equipment from the beach kiosk.
 Although there is not much in the way of coral in the bay, there are quite a few colourful fish by the rocks.
 (They can be seen easily from the Jetty Restaurant at night, too!).

-Ideal length of stay: 3 nights or more
+- 3 nights or more

-Directions: La Reserve is 20 minutes' drive from Praslin Airport.
+- La Reserve is 20 minutes' drive from Praslin Airport.

 Food & drink

-Usual board basis: Half Board
+- Half Board

 A huge buffet breakfast is served in the Jetty Restaurant.
 Choose from a selection of fresh fruit, cereals, bacon, eggs, hams, cheeses, pastries and toast – you name it!